larq/larq/paper/paper.md

 # Summary

-The flexible yet easy to use API of `larq` is aimed at both researchers in the field of efficient deep learning [@bop] and practitioners who want to explore BNNs for their applications.
+The flexible yet easy to use API of `larq` is aimed at both researchers in the field of efficient deep learning and practitioners who want to explore BNNs for their applications.
 Furthermore, `larq` makes it easier for beginners and students to get started with BNNs.
 We are working to expand the audience by adding support for deploying BNNs on embedded devices, making `larq` useful for real applications.
 By building a community-driven open source project, we hope to accelerate research in the field of BNNs and other QNNs to enable deep learning in resource-constrained environments.

 # References